automl/pynisher/README.md

 with open("stderr.txt", "r") as stderr:
     print(stderr.readlines())
 ```

+The support for passing a `logger` to `Pynisher` has also been removed.
+The only diagnostics
+information is in the form of prints to `stderr` when a limiting processes fail.
+This can be captured or disabled as above.
+Any other kind of issue will raise an exception with relevant information.

+The support for checking `exit_status` was removed and the success of a pynisher process can
+be handled in the usual Python manner of checking for errors, with a `try: except:`.
+If you
+don't care for the `exit_status` then use `f = Pynisher(func, raises=False)` and you can
+check for output `output = f(...)`.
+This will be `None` if an error was raised and was `raises=False`.

+Pynisher no longer times your function for you with `self.wall_clock_time`.
+If you need to measure
+the duration it ran, please do so outside of `Pynisher`.

 ## Pynisher and Multithreading
 When Pynisher is used together with the Python Threading library, it is possible to run into